The Iron Heel: Synopsis

-Summary

 The novel is told via the framing device of a manuscript found centuries after the action takes place and footnotes by a scholar, Anthony Meredith, circa 2600 AD or 419 B.O.M. (the Brotherhood of Man).
 Jack London writes at two levels, sporadically having Meredith correcting the errors of Avis Everhard through his own future prism, while at the same time exposing the often incomplete understanding of this distant future perspective.
 Meredith's introduction also reveals that the protagonist's efforts will fail, giving the work an air of foreordained tragedy.

 The story proper begins with Avis Everhard, a daughter of a renowned physicist, John Cunningham, and future wife of socialist Ernest Everhard.
 At first, Avis Everhard does not agree with Ernest's assertion that the whole contemporary social system is based on exploitation of labour.
 She proceeds to investigate the conditions the workers live in, and those terrible conditions make her change her mind and accept Ernest's worldview.
 Similarly, Bishop Morehouse does not initially believe in the horrors described by Ernest but then becomes convinced of their truth and is confined to a madhouse because of his new views.

 The story covers the years 1912 through 1932 in which the Oligarchy (or "Iron Heel") arises in the United States.
 Japan conquers East Asia and creates its own empire, India gains independence, and Europe becomes socialist.
 Canada, Mexico, and Cuba form their own Oligarchies and are aligned with the U.S. (London remains silent as to events transpiring in the rest of the world.)